 BOWDOIN vs. COLBY

-The Bowdoin-Colby game dates back to 1892- a 56-0 Bowdoin victory.
-The Polar Bears won eight straight to open the series history from 1892-1896, and hold a 70-50-9 overall edge.
-The Polar Bears have won eight of the last 12 meetings between the schools dating back to 2006.
+One of the most storied rivalries in all of college football, the Bowdoin-Colby game dates back to 1892- a 56-0 Bowdoin victory.
+The Polar Bears won eight straight to open the series history from 1892-1896, and hold a 69-47-9 overall edge.
+The Polar Bears have won seven of the last eight meetings between the schools, dating back to 2006.
 Prior to that, Colby had won seven in a row from 1999-2005.
-The home team has carried the series of late, winning the last six of the last seven meetings.
-The last time Bowdoin won at Colby was in 2010.